theriftlab/immanuel-python/README.md

 # Immanuel

-Immanuel is a Python >= 3.10 package for painlessly producing simple, readable, chart-centred astrology data from [pyswisseph](https://github.com/astrorigin/pyswisseph) with extra calculations modelled on those of [astro.com](https://astro.com) and [Astro Gold](https://www.astrogold.io).
-Simple chart classes take date, time, and location data and return an object which can be output as either human-friendly text or easily serialised into JSON.
+Immanuel is a Python >= 3.10 package to allow your applications to painlessly produce simple, readable, chart-centred astrology data from [pyswisseph](https://github.com/astrorigin/pyswisseph), with extra calculations modelled on those of [astro.com](https://astro.com) and [Astro Gold](https://www.astrogold.io).
+Easy-to-use chart classes take date, time, and location data and return an object which can be output as either human-friendly text or easily serialised into JSON.

 ## Documentation

 Full markdown documentation is available [here](docs/1-overview.md).

 ## Quick Start

+If all that documentation looks boring, you can get started generating chart data in minutes.
+Simply install Immanuel, import the chart classes into your project, and with one line of code you can produce all the data you need to construct a full chart.

+## Installation

 ```bash
 pip install immanuel